Laptop Initiative FAQs

 In addition, Apple has had decades of experience in the field of education and a wide network of professionals that can integrate with our staff to help in the training and implementation of the program.
 The MacBook Air easily syncs with iTunes, Apple’s App Store, and other Apple devices that many of our students have.
 For more information on Apple's involvement in education visit: http://www.apple.com/education.

 Our goal is to keep the cost of the total laptop package as low as possible while balancing cost with program needs.
-In the first year of the program, MacBook Air laptops will be issued to each student.
 The cost will be included within the tuition.
-The total package includes an Apple MacBook Air laptop computer with wireless capability, software, a cover, and a three-year warranty on parts and labor.
+The total package includes an Apple MacBook Air laptop computer with wireless capability, software, a cover, charger, and a three-year warranty on parts and labor.

 No. We know from our own research and the experience of other schools that it is essential for both the faculty and students to use the laptop model selected by Notre Dame.
 This consistency maximizes the flexibility and capability of the laptops.
 It allows the efficient interchange of programs, documents, and applications that is key to learning with laptops.
 In addition, it ensures that the school can provide appropriate technical support.
 Already-owned laptops are not configured to the school network, and are not licensed to use the school’s software image or school-licensed software.